 As you can see, the pop-up overlaps the website content, which most probably points to an error on the analyzed website.
-Hotjar displays clicks based on the first screenshot and data pilling, whereas Plerdy shows everything in real time, which is the best option.
+Hotjar displays click based on the first screenshot and data pilling, whereas Plerdy shows everything in real-time, the best option.

 Also, if you slightly scroll the page in Hotjar, the result will be as following: